ericremoreynolds/excelpython/docs/tutorials/GettingStarted01.md

     Excel 2010 all users: %PROGRAMFILES%\Microsoft Office\Office14\XLSTART
     Excel 2007 all users: %PROGRAMFILES%\Microsoft Office\Office12\XLSTART
     Excel 2003 all users: %PROGRAMFILES%\Microsoft Office\Office11\XLSTART

+Note also that `%PROGRAMFILES%` may need to be substituted with `%PROGRAMFILES(x86)%` for 32-bit Excel installed on a 64-bit machine.

 If you are in doubt as to where the folder is located, you can also determine it by opening Excel, opening the VBA window (Alt+F11), switching to the Immediate Window (Ctrl+G) and typing